• Cake

 Notes

 DIY Buttermilk recipe: For this recipe, add 1 Tbsp of white vinegar to a jar and top it with 1 Cup of whole milk.
-Stir and let sit for 15 minutes before using in the recipe.Ā
+Stir and let sit for 15 minutes before using in the recipe.

-The Mint Chocolate Chip Buttercream can be made ahead and stored in an airtight container at room temperature for up to one day.
+2. The Mint Chocolate Chip Buttercream can be made ahead and stored in an airtight container at room temperature for up to one day.
 Alternatively, you can store it in an airtight container in the refrigerator for up to two weeks.
-When you’re ready to use it, bring it back to room temperature and re-whip with your stand mixer on medium for one minute to bring it back to frosting consistency.Ā
+When you’re ready to use it, bring it back to room temperature and re-whip with your stand mixer on medium for one minute to bring it back to frosting consistency.

 you’ll also love

-vanilla cake recipe by sugar and sparrowFinally.
-The Perfect Vanilla Cake Recipe.
+peppermint mocha cake recipe by sugar and sparrowPeppermint Mocha Cake Recipe

 Join the List